JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcSecH"></a>CArcSecH / CASecH

-Returns the complex hyperbolic arcsecant of this complex number.
+Returns the complex hyperbolic arcsecant of a complex number.

 ```
 FUNCTION CArcSecH (BYREF value AS _complex) AS _complex